fpjohnston/TECO-64/doc/basics.md

 | <nobr>^Ahello, world!\<CTRL/A\></nobr> | The type-out command may start with a CTRL/A or literal ^A, but it must be terminated by a CTRL/A.
 | !tag! | Any tag or comment must be start and end with an exclamation mark. |

-At-sign modifiers are used to allow an alternate form of delimiting text arguments that follow a command, by specifying that they will instead be delimited by a pair of matching characters:
+At sign modifiers are used to allow an alternate form of delimiting text arguments that follow a command, by specifying that they will instead be delimited by a pair of matching characters: